Covid-19 Vaccine: A Year in the Making and Why You Should Take It

 Advances in tech have streamlined data-recording.
 Social media made it easier to recruit trial participants – aided by a strong public desire to help.
 Normally, it takes weeks or months to recruit enough volunteers for a study.
 This time it happened almost overnight.

 Finally, the vaccines are safer than ever: because there is none of the virus in the vaccine itself, it can’t infect a patient.

 The approval process

 The FDA has the most stringent requirements for medications and vaccine approval in the world.
 They didn’t take any shortcuts here.
 Most reactions to vaccines are immediate, and almost all issues with vaccines happen within 2 months.
-By January 26, 2021, 68.1 million shots have been given worldwide, with 23.5 million of those in the USA.
+By May 27, 2021, 1.78 billion shots have been given worldwide, with almost 300 million of those in the USA.

 Viruses cannot replicate by themselves; they need the machinery inside our cells to do that.
 Also, a virus can’t multiply and spread if it can’t get inside your cells to begin with.

 What these vaccines do – be it Moderna, Pfizer or the others available globally or close to approval – is block the mechanism by which the virus gets into a cell.
 Basically, viruses trick a cell into letting them in, and the vaccines program your cells to recognize the virus as a harmful foreign substance and prevent their access.